SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 "1"|'string';

 To test whether sth is an array in JS, you need to use Array.isArray()

-<h3>Slicing</h3>

-Slicing is extracting a subset of elements from a data structure.
-Slicing is most commonly performed on linear collections or strings.
-In most cases, omitting the start defaults to 0, and omitting the end defaults to the maximum value (last element/slength) In general, using a negative index for step will reverse the thing.
-In python you can assign to slices, delete them, etc.

-[start:end_excl:step]|Python
-.slice(start, end_excl)|JS
-.substring(start, end_excl)|JS (only strings, will not count from back, but will swap start and end if start is larger) [start..end_incl]|Ruby|Perl
-[start...end_excl]Ruby
-[start,length]Ruby
-[start..end_excl]Rust
-[start..=end_inc]|Rust
-${STRING_VAR:start:length}|Bash

-Part delimiters
-:|Python
-..|Perl

 <h3>Length of strings, collections, etc.</h3>